Integration Into Existing Project¶

 Generate

-must be built using a special build process,
+In short, the runtime library libruntime.a must be built using a special build process,

 which as a side-product, also generates certain C++ header and source files needed to build the PochiVM library.